 As a Merchant, you make decisions and choices on behalf of your business each and every day.
 Some Merchants choose to deal directly with us for all aspects of the Transaction process; others enlist the assistance of various third parties to provide them with services.
-These third parties may include:
+These third parties are your Covered Parties and may include:

-- Merchant Services Provider/Service Providers/processors, - Terminal Providers, - Vendors, and - Covered Parties and other agents contracted to operate on your behalf.
+- Merchant Services Provider/Service Providers/processors, - Terminal Providers. - Vendors, and - Other agents contracted to operate on your behalf.